timofey256/tripla/doc/how-it-works.md

 5. The setHeaders method sets headers required to make API requests.
 6. The GetAccessToken method retrieves an access token from the Amadeus API by sending a POST request with the client credentials.
 7. The getRequestContentForAccessToken method prepares the content for the access token request.

+### `/Server/models`
+A number of data sctuctures.
+Many used only for desearialization essantially.

+### `/Server/appsetting.json`
+Project file that contains necessary environment to start an application.

 ## Failed scrapper attempt